innolitics/rdm/rdm/init_files/documents/software_plan.md

 **Input:** SDS

-Begin a new git branch, as discussed in the [unit implementation and testing activity](#unit-implementation-and-testing), but before implementing the change request, document a detailed design either within the SDS or as code comments, as appropriate, for each new software item [[62304:5.4.2]].
+Begin a new Git branch, as discussed in the [unit implementation and testing activity](#unit-implementation-and-testing), but before implementing the change request, document a detailed design either within the SDS or as code comments, as appropriate, for each new software item [[62304:5.4.2]].
 These detailed designs should be stored as closely as possible to their corresponding source files.
 As appropriate, write out function signatures for the essential procedures, functions, classes, and/or modules involved with the change request.

 Detailed designs for interfaces between software items and external components (hardware or software) should be included as appropriate [[62304:5.4.3]].